AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-issue-from-a-list.md

    ![](assets/image2014-9-18-14-3a4-3a29.png)

 1. Hover over the page issue you want to remove.
-Click **ADD/REMOVE FROM LIST**.
+Click **Add/Remove From List**.

    ![](assets/image2014-9-18-14-3a4-3a38.png)